Archer001201/IAT352_FinalProject/README.md

-developed a comprehensive Genshin Impact guide website with an extensive database of characters, weapons, and artifacts.
+Developed a comprehensive Genshin Impact guide full-stack website with an extensive database of characters, weapons, and artifacts.
 The platform features a full account login system, allowing users to register, upload guides, bookmark, and upvote content, fostering an interactive community.
 Built using PHP, HTML, CSS, and JavaScript, it serves as a valuable resource for fans.

 Project Video: https://www.youtube.com/watch?v=8eJGfjtp28U

-Coding Language Used: PHP, HTML, CSS, and JavaScript.
+Coding Language Used: **PHP, HTML, CSS, and JavaScript**.

 Initial Stages
 Our project stemmed from a shared love of gaming and a particular fascination with Genshin Impact, a highly popular game.
 We decided to create a comprehensive guide website, leveraging our interests and technical skills to provide valuable insights and resources for the gaming community.